webp-sh/webp_server_go/README.md

 ## License

-WebP Server is under the GPLv3.
+WebP Server Go is released under the GPLv3 license.
 See the [LICENSE](./LICENSE) file for details.